Adityagupta930/Adityagupta930/README.md

 - 🚀 Experimenting with cutting-edge GenAI technologies
 - 📚 Continuous learning in the rapidly evolving AI landscape
 - ☕ Converting caffeine into intelligent code
+- 🎵 Coding with lo-fi beats in the background
+- 🌙 Night owl who thinks best after 10 PM

     </td>
   </tr>